-The occupancy level, a key indicator, averaged 86.0% (2011 - 85.2%) This comprised an occupancy level of 65.0% (2011 - 77.1%) at Aldcliffe Road and 88.5% (2011 - 86.1%) at Chirnside House.
-The society is pleased to report that the occupancy level at Aldcliffe Road has now improved
+The occupancy level, a key indicator, averaged 97.4% (2014 - 83.8%).
+This comprised an occupancy level of Nil (2014 - 46.9%) at Aldcliffe Road, now closed and 97.4% (2014 - 88.3%) at Chirnside House.

+The society is working towards the Abbeyfield Quality Standard.

-The society has been working in conjunction with Lancaster University in providing training for first year medical students.
+The society continued to work in conjunction with Lancaster University in providing training for first year medical students.
 This has proved to be a most successful and rewarding venture.

-All staff, including catering & domestic staff, have been trained to at least NVQ level 2 and all undergo regular training updates
+All staff, including catering & domestic staff, have been trained to at least NVQ level 2 and the majority have been trained to NVQ level 3 whilst the remainder are receiving training for NVQ level 3.
+All staff undergo regular training updates.

-Chirnside House is recognised as a Preferred Social Care Provider by Lancashire County Council and continues to be placed in Band 1
+Chirnside House is recognised as a Preferred Social Care Provider by Lancashire County Council and continues to be placed in Band 1.